azam-akram/spring-boot-kafka-producer-consumer/README.md

       value-serializer: org.apache.kafka.common.serialization.StringSerializer
 ```

-I used String as format of message to exchange that is why use StringSerializer and StringDeserializer.
-On receiving th message consumer unmarshals the message into Message class object.
+I used String message format to exchange between producer and consumer that means I used StringSerializer and StringDeserializer.

 Message class is simple POJO,